-You can hire an assistant as well, so that it doesn’t feel awkward asking for an interview.
-Just write the pitch letter for your assistant and ask them to send it, this way you’re still in control.
+This is where that assistant comes in real handy (I wrote about that here) because book PR is a lot of work.
+If you hire an assistant, you can bypass that awkwardness when asking for an interview.
+Just write a pitch letter for your assistant and ask them to send it, this way you’re still in control.

 Pitching the Right People

-It should go without saying that you have to be careful as to who you pitch because not all media members are indie friendly.
-In fact, some places are downright hostile to self-published authors.
-I think it’s because some of them blame us for the downfall of publishing.
+It should go without saying that you have to be careful as to who you pitch because not all media members are indie-friendly.
 So save yourself the frustration and anger by learning about the publication you wish to break into.
-Also learn the name of the editor or assistant editor responsible for the section you’d like to appear in.
-They hate, Dear Editor pitches and often delete them or worse, they forward them to the interns. *gasp*
+Also, learn the name of the editor or assistant editor responsible for the section you’d like to appear in.
+It’s no secret that editors hate those, Dear Editor pitches and often delete them or worse, they forward them to the interns who then reject them.

 What to do if you Want to Break into a Magazine that Doesn’t Feature Indies?

 If you absolutely must get your name in O Magazine, or the New York Times, then you’ll need to write an article that will captivate their audience.
 In some instances, it’s best to be interviewed but if you’re writing nonfiction, then it would be wise to write a few articles on your book’s topic and become known as an expert in that topic.